Posts

 strife

-- My laptop has been refusing to shut down properly for the past few days.
-I think it might be stuck on an update.
-I tried restoring it, but lost patience and ended up doing a reset.
-Now I've lost the apps and other information that were on there—it’s been a real hassle.
-On top of that, I received an email today about a pair of glasses I ordered online.
-Normally, I wouldn't buy glasses that way, but it was the only option available at the time.
-I had spoken with an optometrist about the order, but in the end I decided to go ahead and place it myself—especially since it seemed they were just ordering them online anyway, and there were none available in the shop.
-I had some old prescriptions at home, but I couldn’t find the one from last year, so I had to go back to the shop to request another copy.
-I sent that to them, but this morning I got an email saying the copy was blurry and some key information was missing.
-They also wanted to know whether the glasses were for reading or ...
+My laptop has been acting up for the past few days, refusing to shut down properly.
+I suspect it got stuck on an update.
+I tried restoring it but lost patience and ended up resetting it, which wiped out all my apps and data—a total hassle.
+On top of that, I got an email today about a pair of glasses I ordered online.
+Normally, I wouldn’t buy glasses this way, but it was my only option at the time.
+I had spoken with an optometrist about the order but decided to place it myself since it seemed they were just ordering them online anyway, and no options were available in-store.
+I searched for my old prescriptions at home but couldn’t find last year’s, so I had to visit the shop to request a copy.
+I sent it to them, but this morning I got an email saying the copy was blurry and missing key details.
+They also asked whether the glasses were for reading or distance vision, which I wasn’t sure how to answer because I usually just rely on my prescription.
+I contacted the optometrist again and fi...

 Soul